why shop manta sleep

 NASA invented the zero gravity sleep position.
 It helps astronauts maintain a neutral spinal alignment when heading to space.
 It eases the tension and pressure on your body for better quality zzzs.

 It means lying on your back with your legs slightly elevated.
-This position reduces strain on your body.
-Plus, it promotes better blood flow, among others.
+This position reduces strain on your body and promotes better blood flow, among other benefits.
 We’ll discuss the benefits later in this article, so keep reading.

 We recommend an adjustable mattress and bed base to get this position right.
-In short, an adjustable bed.
+In short, a zero gravity bed.

 To keep it simple, it’s like those used in hospitals.
 A simple push of a button adjusts the heights of the foot and head of the bed.

-There are many adjustable beds available in the market.
+There are many zero gravity adjustable beds available in the market.
 And quite a number of these already come with a zero gravity preset.
-They also come with bells and whistles like massage features and under-bed lighting.
+These beds also have bells and whistles like massage features and under-bed lighting.

-The easiest way is to use an adjustable bed with a zero gravity sleep position preset.
-There’s less room for error.
-So, make it a top priority when you’re shopping around.
+The easiest way is to use adjustable beds with a zero gravity sleep position preset.
+There’s less room for error, so prioritize it when shopping around.

-But just in case yours doesn’t have a preset, here’s how to nail down the zero-g manually:
+But just in case yours doesn’t have a preset, here’s how to nail down the zero gravity bed position manually:

 According to Sleep Advisor, follow NASA’s calculations for a neutral body posture.
 It’s a 128-degree angle between your torso and knees.
 And a 133-degree angle between your lower and upper legs(1).

-Start by adjusting the upper incline.
+Start by adjusting the upper incline of the zero-gravity bed.
 Then, work on the leg incline.
 There should be an approximately 128-degree angle from your torso to your legs.
 Bend your knees with your thighs at about a 133-degree angle from the hamstrings.

 Once you’ve adjusted the bed base, lie down and position yourself.
 You’ll notice that your head and legs are above your heart level.

 A protractor is helpful if your adjustable bed doesn’t have an angle guide.
-And when done adjusting, save it as a preset, if possible.
+When you're done adjusting, save it as a preset.

 Depending on your body type, you may need to adjust the angles.
 A +/- 7-degree adjustment for the torso-to-knee angle is good.
-And for the upper to lower leg angle, you have +/- 8 degrees.
+For the upper to lower leg angle, you have +/- 8 degrees.

 Choose an adjustable mattress made from memory foam or latex.
 A hybrid mattress (part foam and pocketed coils) is also a good option.